 Twa ko (Cambodian sausage) made in either beef or pork with various spices usually barbecued, grilled or pan-fried style

-Char kroeung sach ko (stir-fried lemongrass beef) Kroeung is a lemongrass paste made from lemongrass, kaffir lime leaves and galangal.
-Beef is fry in oil and garlic until tender and add veggies like red peppers and onion
+Char kroeung sach ko (stir-fried lemongrass beef) Kroeung is a lemongrass paste made from lemongrass, kaffir lime leaves, and galangal.
+Beef is fried in oil and garlic until tender and add veggies like red peppers and onion

-Nom banh chok (Khmer noodles) is their breakfast consists of rice noodles topped with green fish gravy and lots of fresh vegetables including cucumbers, green beans, mint leaves, banana blossom and bean sprouts.
+Nom banh chok (Khmer noodles) is their breakfast consisting of rice noodles topped with green fish gravy and lots of fresh vegetables including cucumbers, green beans, mint leaves, banana blossom, and bean sprouts.